Russia's Phosagro will not renew deal to sell India fertiliser

 India, seeking to boost rice crops to feed its growing population, traditionally sets a floor on prices of fertilisers such as DAP.

-Last year Phosagro's revenue from India amounted to around 7.5 billion roubles, down from 12 billion roubles in 2011.
+Last year Phosagro's revenue from India amounted to around 7.5 billion roubles ($230 million), down from 12 billion roubles in 2011.

 The price offered by New Delhi is too low to resume deliveries, Deputy Chief Executive Andrei Guriev said in an interview.
 He cited spot fertiliser prices in India at around $485 per tonne at the beginning of July, compared with contracts signed not long ago for $515.